Logo Start Planning your F1 Trip

 Malaysian Grand Prix Travel Guide

-The Malaysian Grand Prix is no longer a part of the Formula 1 championship and the information on this page may no longer be up to date.
+The Malaysian Grand Prix is no longer a part of the Formula 1 championship.
+Information on this page may no longer be up to date.

 Added to the calendar in 1999, the Sepang International Circuit kick-started a wave of new state-of-the-art Grand Prix circuits in Asia.